SumoLogic/sumologic-documentation/docs/cse/records-signals-entities-insights/create-custom-entity-type.md

 In CSE, *Entities* are fundamental to the Insight generation process.
 When a CSE Rule fires, it generates a Signal for each “on-Entity” attribute configured for the rule.
 CSE correlates Signals by Entity to create Insights.
 This process is described in the [Insight Generation Process](insight-generation-process.md) topic.

-CSE has a number built-in entity types:
+CSE has a number of built-in entity types:

 * IP address
 * hostname